-Focus on the certain essential performance metrics of your email campaign such as email open rates, engagement rates, click-through rates, and conversion rates as well.
+Focus on certain essential performance metrics of your email campaign, such as open email rates, engagement rates, click-through rates, and conversion rates as well.

 Knowing these metrics and how it works, you can customize your email marketing efforts towards achieving better specific results.

-Not just that, you can utilize this data, so you can build better email campaigns.
+Not just that, but you can utilize this data so you can build better email campaigns.
 You can analyze and see what kind of content is working and what doesn’t.

 Always Start By Introducing Yourself First